 WORD Christchurch Festival Opens Next Week!

-There’s just one week to go until more than 100 writers, thinkers and performers from New Zealand and around the world take to the streets, schools and theatres of Ōtautahi Christchurch offering a feast of fresh ideas, music, powerful stories and creative escapes at WORD Christchurch Festival.
+There’s just one week to go until more than 100 writers, thinkers and performers from New Zealand and around the world take to the streets, schools and theatres of Ōtautahi Christchurch offering a feast of fresh ideas, music, powerful stories and creative escapes at WORD Christchurch Festival which opens this Tuesday 27 August and runs until Sunday 1 September.

-The festival, which opens on Tuesday 27 August and runs until Sunday 1 September, offers a heady mix of more than 70 free and ticketed events thoughtfully curated to appeal to all ages, for all readers, performance and music lovers, and for anyone with a curious mind and a sense of fun.
+The festival, which offers a heady mix of more than 70 free and ticketed events, is thoughtfully curated to appeal to all ages, for all readers, performance and music lovers, and for anyone with a curious mind and a sense of fun.

 WORD programme director Kiran Dass says tickets sales are surging.